teodor-golisharski/LeetCode/README.md

 # LeetCode
-Repository for submitting solutions from LeetCode
+Repository for submitting solutions from LeetCode.